zhdk/zhdk_madekplayer/Documentation/users_manual.rst

 1. Click on the edit symbol

 .. image:: images/scr_general.jpg
-	:width: 800
+	:width: 500

 2. Then it should appear a pop up window, where you can search for a MAdeK set
 3. Search for the set you want

 .. image:: images/screenshot_popup_1.jpg
-	:width: 800
+	:width: 350

-4. When the search is finished, select the set you wanted -You can only select the sets which are set up as published
+4. When the search is finished, select the set you wanted

+- You can only select the sets which are set up as published

 .. image:: images/screenshot_popup_2.jpg
-	:width: 800
+	:width: 350

 Selections
 ----------